 Exhibition space will increase by 40%, including far more space for temporary exhibitions and for curricular galleries whose use is planned by students and faculty.
 Curricular galleries will present a forum where exhibition making can be taught and where students and emerging scholars can be trained in art history, visual thinking, curatorial practice, and conservation science.

 Visitors will also have access to a user-friendly database of works for personal study, as well as an innovative web-based learning resource that will acquaint them with investigative methods for exploring original works of art.
-Drawing on these resources and the assistance of study center staﬀ and Art Museums curators, visitors will select works of art to be delivered for examination.
+Drawing on these resources and the assistance of Art Study Center staﬀ and Harvard Art Museums curators, visitors will select works of art to be delivered for examination.
 Under supervision, they will be encouraged to handle these works and analyze and appreciate them from multiple perspectives, investigating their physical properties, techniques, subjects, formal elements, styles, provenance, and the historical contexts in which they were produced.
-These dynamic explorations will be supported by ready access to the Art Museums’ archives, as well as to its collections of artists’ tools and materials.
+These dynamic explorations will be supported by ready access to the Harvard Art Museums’ archives, as well as to its collections of artists’ tools and materials.

 The uppermost level of the new building will oﬀer light-ﬁlled space for the Straus Center for Conservation and Technical Studies, the oldest ﬁne arts conservation treatment, research, and training facility in the United States and one of the world’s leading laboratories for conservation and conservation science.